tmaklin/biobins/README.md

 ## License (targets)
 * mSWEEP is licensed under the MIT license.
+* mGEMS is licensed under the MIT license.
 * sweepsim is licensed under the MIT license.
 * telescope is licensed under the LGPLv2.1 license.
 * Themisto is licensed under the GPLv2 license.